varshavigasini-sivakumar-24653/copilot-demo/workshop.md

 5. **Try it on another handler**:

    ```
-   Using the generate-api-docs skill, generate API documentation
-   for AuthHandler.java.
+   Generate API documentation for AuthHandler.java.
 Save it as docs/auth-api.md
    ```

 6. Compare both docs — the format and style should be identical because the skill enforces consistency.